TIBCOSoftware/snappydata/docs/rowAndColumnTables.md

    10. EXPIRE: You can use the EXPIRE clause with tables to control SnappyStore memory usage.
 It will expire the rows after configured TTL.

 ##### Restrictions on column tables in the preview release
-1. Column tables can not specify any primary key, unique key constarints.
+1. Column tables can not specify any primary key, unique key constraints.
 2. Index on column table is not supported.
 2. Option EXPIRE is not applicable for column tables.
 3. Option EVICTION_BY with value LRUCOUNT is not applicable for column tables.